Brett-Tanner/obsidian/Books/Layered Design for Rails.md

 description: A book on designing Rails apps in a layered fashion
 ---

+Overall thesis seems to be that MVC is too limited for any decently-sized app.
+Additional layers of abstraction like service objects are needed to avoid models becoming god objects.

 ## Chapter 4: Antipatterns

 Callbacks, concerns and global state can all lead to code that violates separation of concerns.
 This chapter looks at how to use them while minimising this drawback.